- Silver Explorer

 Activities : Birding, Culture, Hiking

 Departing from Oslo, take a charter flight to Longyearbyen.
 Embark the vessel, meet Expedition Team members and attend a Zodiac briefing.
-Familiarize yourself with the vessel and meet some fellow travelers.
+Familiarize yourself with the vessel and meet fellow travelers.

 An expansive Arctic Ocean archipelago woven between the North Pole and Norway, Svalbard is one of the last major European wilderness areas with pristine mountains, fauna, deep fjords, picturesque icebergs, and massive ice sheets.
 The goal is to explore the west coast of Svalbard’s breathtaking and dramatic Spitsbergen Island.
 Locate wildlife and spend the maximum amount of time possible hiking on the tundra.
 Svalbard is home to approximately 3,000 polar bears and you hope to encounter a good number of them during the trip.